Sangir people: Lifestyle and economy

-Sangir people are engaged in fishing, hunting, farming (the main crops are tubers, root crops, bananas, sago) and transit marine trading between Sulawesi, Maluku Islands and the Philippines.
+Sangir people are engaged in fishing, hunting, farming (the main crops are tubers, root crops, bananas, and sago), and transit marine trading between Sulawesi, Maluku Islands, and the Philippines.
 The sources often mention the cultivation of taro culture, which was cultivated on the slopes of mountains and near rivers.
 To protect the cultivated fruits like coconuts from thefts, residents from Sangir hung small dolls (in Sangirese language, urǒ), which, according to legend, will "pursue a thief".
 Agriculture is considered to be mainly women's work.
-Relationship lineage and the transfer of previously inherited lands occurs in the female line.
-The main occupations of Sangirese men are such as ship building, seafaring and trade.
+Relationship lineage and the transfer of previously inherited lands occur in the female line.
+The main occupations of Sangirese men are such as shipbuilding, seafaring, and trade.

-Forestry production (harvesting of rattan and ebony wood), blacksmithing and weaving were also widely spread.
+Forestry production (harvesting of rattan and ebony wood), blacksmithing, and weaving were also widely spread.
 The economy is mainly characterized by manual labor.
 It is known that the main diet of Sangirese people is fish with vegetables.

 The main centers of settlements of the Sangirese people are located in the coastal zones.
 Previously, their houses were erected on stilts, but gradually they are replaced by modern houses built like the typical Indonesian type.
-Families who lived in the same village, forms a community called soa.
+Families who live in the same village, forms a community called soa.
 Resettled Sangirese people from Sangihe Islands seek out and continually maintain family ties with their soa; which would help them to preserve their identity in an environment similar in language and culture of their people.